| Telephone Records and Privacy Protection Act of 2006 - Amends the

 or by fraudulent computer-related activities without prior

+authorization.
+Imposes a fine and/or imprisonment of up to 10 years.
 Prohibits the unauthorized sale or transfer, in interstate or

 foreign commerce, of confidential phone records information by any